All About CinnamonFayyaz Alam

 - Where it grew was a well-guarded secret for many centuries.

-- Cinnamon can help reduce the risk of cancer, heart disease, and type 2 diabetes.
+- It can help reduce the risk of cancer, heart disease, and type 2 diabetes.

-- Cinnamon has been shown to help people with neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.
+- It has been shown to help people with neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.

 - Studies have shown Cinnamon has one of the highest levels of antioxidants in the spice world.

-- Cinnamon can lower bad cholesterol and triglycerides while increasing good cholesterol levels.
+- It can lower bad cholesterol and triglycerides while increasing good cholesterol levels.

 Cinnamon: The Oldest Spice in the World

-The price of cinnamon could be traced back to the fact that where it came from was a mystery to most.
+The price could be traced back to the fact that where it came from was a mystery to most.
 It wasn’t until the 1500s that Ferdinand Magellan was sent out on a search by Spain to find spices and he found cinnamon in the Philippines.
 It wasn’t exactly the same cinnamon the rest of the world was using but rather, it was a closely related cousin, Cinnamomum mindanaense.
-Because the source of cinnamon was a closely guarded secret for so long, that is another reason we now have several varieties available to us in modern times.
+Because its source was a closely guarded secret for so long, that is another reason we now have several varieties available to us in modern times.

 The Different Types of Cinnamon